 The main difference between a Grand Tableau and the 3×3 spread is that the Grand Tableau covers many topics in great detail, while the 3×3 spread focuses on the primary circumstances affecting you.

 The 3×3 spread isn't really a fast, specific answer kind-of-spread.
-I find a 5-card spread to be a better go-to spread for fast, specific answers because it is less time-consuming and gets right to the point.
+I find a to be a better go-to spread for fast, specific answers because it is less time-consuming and gets right to the point.

 Reading a Lenormand 3×3 Spread